rachelkbeaulieu/cpp-tutorials/classes_and_inheritance.md

 #### Method and function names
 * Be explicit about what a function or method is doing (e.g., `PrintName()` rather than `Print()`)

 #### Class attribute names
 * Private attribute names should begin with a lowercase `m` (e.g., private: int mCatAge)
 * The `m` comes before other name modifiers like `p` for pointer (e.g., *mpName)

 #### Variable names
 * Lowercase letters only
 * Underscore `_` is used as the word separator (e.g., cat_in_the_hat)

 ## Standard method functions
+* I didn't find much specifically about standard method functions that are used in C++ and in other programming languages (like toString() in Java)
+* Since I didn't find much with doing a lot of digging, I'm going off the assumption that C++ norms are more "if you need it, you'll make it", rather than having a `toString()` function by (essentially) default

 ## Inheritance
+*

 ### Overloading methods